adamavenir/villager.io-old/README.md

 People, places, groups, events, music, and more.

 This is the spiritual successor to [wecreate.tc](http://wecreate.tc), but it'll be a lot more than that.

+## TODO

+- Add companies / groups / locations / artists / projects
+- Ability to edit/delete entries
+- Moderation of submitted entries
+- <3s for favorite locations
+- Add list of interests
+- Ability to be a member of a group
+- Events, calendar, RSVPs